 9) Be polite when meeting local strangers there.

-10) Bring your all necessary stuffs that you need as daily basis.
+10) Bring all necessary stuff that you need on a daily basis.

 I Feel Like I Belong to Nikko